Is Marijuana Legal in New Hampshire?

-New Hampshire became the 19th state and last in New England to pass medical marijuana legalization in 2013 with House Bill 573.
-The law established a list of qualifying conditions, albeit restrictive.
+New Hampshire marijuana laws changed when the state became the 19th in the nation and the last in New England to pass medical marijuana legalization in 2013 with House Bill 573.
+The law established a list of qualifying conditions for New Hampshire medical marijuana, albeit restrictive.
 Under the law, not only did a patient need a diagnosis of a qualifying condition, but also had to exhibit severe symptoms of the debilitating condition.

 The law required dispensaries to be nonprofit and set requirements for medical marijuana cards and purchase and possession limits.
 The original law also did not allow for home growing.